 Spying a cave, Don Joaquin had his men bury the gold in the back of the cavern, then killed the Indian scout, placing his body over the hidden treasure.

-The remainder of his men had been instructed to await at a nearby butte and after having hidden the cache, Joaquin rejoined his fellow miners.
+The remainder of his men had been instructed to wait at a nearby butte and after having hidden the cache, Joaquin rejoined his fellow miners.
 However, greed can make even the most loyal of men resort to mutiny and that very night, Don Joaquin was murdered and his treasure map.
 Still at risk from the approaching American Army, the men headed back to Mexico the next morning, along with the guide to the buried treasure.

-Nothing more was heard about the Spaniards for the next thirty-five years until one day an old man arrived in Phoenix with the original treasure map in his hands.
+Nothing more was heard about the Spaniards for the next 35 years until one day an old man arrived in Phoenix with the original treasure map in his hands.
 Searching the peaks for the long lost gold, he was soon scared away by hostile Indians and the man returned to Mexico without the gold.

-No one knows what happened to the man or the original map, but supposedly the buried treasure remains, to this day hidden somewhere in the Sierra Estrella Mountains.
+No one knows what happened to the man or the original map, but supposedly the buried treasure remains to this day hidden somewhere in the Sierra Estrella Mountains.